maxtkc/ma-25th-voter-lookup/index.markdown

     downloadAnchorNode.remove();
 ```

-7. Now you're ready to see which friends are in Evan's district.
+7. Now you're ready to see which friends are in [Evan](https://www.evanforcambridge.com/){:target="blank"}'s district.
 The file will
    be in your `Downloads` folder and named `friendsList.json`.
 Click `Browse...` below, and
    select that file.
 Then click `Search`.
 This search may take a few moments because you
    have so many friends.
 The file is never uploaded to a server or anything,